 Talk about being close to everything.
-The airport – the busiest single-runway airport in the United States – is just 3 miles north of downtown and across the street from San Diego Bay.
+San Diego International Airport – the busiest single-runway airport in the United States – is just 3 miles north of downtown and across the street from San Diego Bay.
 It takes less than 15 minutes to drive from the airport to downtown.
 Mission Beach is 6½ miles northwest of the airport, less than 20 minutes drive time; La Jolla is about 15 miles north, about 30 minutes drive time, and Coronado is about 9 miles south, or 25 minutes drive time.
 The international border at San Ysidro crossing into Tijuana is less than 20 miles south, or about a 30-minute drive.